Master Normal Ventricular Rate on ECG: Key Insights for Developers

 Important measurements and durations in an ECG are essential for assessing cardiac function.
 Developers should prioritize the following aspects:

-• Heart Rate Calculation: The heart rate can be determined using various methods:
+• Heart rate: The heart rate can be determined using various methods:

 • For regular rhythms, count the number of R waves in a 6-second strip and multiply by 10.